Kthomas09/ETL-Project/README.md

 Assignment: ETL Project
 Group members: Temitayo "David" Olanbiwonnu, Jennifer S, Kent L. Thomas, Cynthia Zhang

-Topic: United States COVID-19 Demographic Data in Relation to Geographic
+Topic: United States COVID-19 Demographic Data in Relation to States Data

 Summary:
 This is a project to extract, transform, and load state COVID-19 data into a postgress database.
-This is an exstention to our previous project entitled "GWU Project 1" where we extracted, cleaned, and visualize critical COVID-19 data analyzing geographic and demographic information.
-In this project we set out to make the data more responsive, and develop a more sustainable way of storing the state COVID-19 data.
+This is an extension to our previous project entitled "GWU Project 1" where we extracted, cleaned, and visualize critical COVID-19 data analyzing geographic and demographic information.
+In this project we set out to make the data more current, responsive, and develop a more sustainable way of storing the state COVID-19 data.

 ## Extraction: